petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails.md

 ## Notification Templates

 A notification template defines the sender and receiver, the event trigger, and the contents of the email notification.
 After configuring Liferay's mail settings, navigate to *Control Panel* &rarr; *Commerce* &rarr; *Channels*.
-Click on the *Notification Templates* tab and click the *Add* button to create a notification template.
+Click the *Notification Templates* tab and click the *Add* button to create a notification template.
 These notifications are configured per [channel](../../store-management/channels/introduction-to-channels.md).
-When sending emails, you can use placeholders that are available out-of-the-box (OOTB) or enter email addresses.
-See [Using Notification Templates](./sending-emails/using-notification-templates.md) and [Notification Template Variables Reference Guide](./sending-emails/notification-template-variables-reference-guide.md) to learn about creating notification templates, customizing them, and using placeholders.
+When designing an email template, you can enter text directly or use variables to dynamically include data from the triggering event.
+See [Using Notification Templates](./sending-emails/using-notification-templates.md) and [Notification Template Variables Reference Guide](./sending-emails/notification-template-variables-reference-guide.md) for more information.

 ## Notification Queue

-The *Notification Queue* tab displays all the email notifications of a channel.
-Each email notification entry shows its sender, receiver, type of event trigger, status and priority.
-By default, the system checks the notification queue at 15-minute intervals for unsent notifications.
-See [Configuring the Commerce Notification Queue](./sending-emails/configuring-the-commerce-notification-queue.md) to learn more about changing the defaults.
+The *Notification Queue* tab displays all email notifications for a channel.
+Each email notification entry shows its sender, recipients, event type, status, and priority.
+By default, Liferay checks the notification queue every 15 minutes for unsent notifications.
+See [Configuring the Commerce Notification Queue](./sending-emails/configuring-the-commerce-notification-queue.md) to learn how to configure this behavior.

 ::::{grid} 2
 :gutter: 3 3 3 3